 The nature of the chaplaincy services to be provided, including the religious affiliation of the school chaplain, is decided by the school and its community.

-A chaplaincy programme is an optional service introduced into a public school to provide students, staff and parents with support which may or may not have a religious and/or spiritual component.
+A chaplaincy programme is an optional service introduced into a public school to provide students, staff, parents and carers with support which may or may not have a religious and/or spiritual component.
 Chaplaincy services provide an additional adult role model in schools.

 A school’s chaplaincy programme complements other support services in the school such as those offered by the School Psychologist.
 A chaplaincy service is not a counselling service.